We have committed to a series of reforms designed to make it easier for other organisations to invest in and build on the railway.

 Business development directors

-We now have business development directors embedded in each of our regions to ensure we have people with the right skills working collaboratively with businesses, local authorities and other public sector bodies to bring in investment into the railway which will in turn enable economic growth and regeneration.
+We now have business development directors in each of our regions to ensure we have people with the right skills working collaboratively with businesses, local authorities and other public sector bodies to bring in investment into the railway which will in turn enable economic growth and regeneration.

 If you would like to find out more about a specific project or explore how we can work together, please speak to your local business development contact: